prestsoftware/prest/CONTRIBUTING.md

 While the core is licensed under the BSD 3-Clause license, the GUI has to be licensed under the GPL, due to the PyQt5 license.

-You should be comfortable contributing your code under these terms.
+You should be comfortable to contribute your code under these terms.

 ## Credits